 These non-profit volunteer organizations and partnerships help link volunteers with opportunities to give back to their local communities as well as impoverished areas abroad.
 From Habitat for Humanity to United Way, you're sure to find an opportunity to match your interest and spring break schedule at one of these fantastic charities.

 Volunteer travel, or voluntourism, combines tourism with a volunteering vacation, and many organizations were created specifically to help match college students with volunteer programs domestically and overseas.
 You'll be matched with fellow students who share your interests and goals, so it's a great way to meet new friends over your spring break, too.

 01 of 04

 Organizations exist that can hook you up with the one right kind of volunteer project out of a million—one that uses your specific special skill or is the right activity in the right place.

 Volunteer Match is an exceptional resource if you know you want to volunteer but need to find something in a specific location (like near enough to work on weekends) or that precisely matches the skills you’ve got to give.

-The Global Volunteer Network will also help you find a host of volunteer opportunities in 21 countries, and the International Volunteer Programs Association (IVPA) also provides opportunities in many countries around the world.
+The International Volunteer Programs Association (IVPA) also provides opportunities in many countries around the world.

 The non-governmental organizations help create an international network of volunteer opportunities and internship exchanges, and if you're looking to volunteer while traveling, these should be your first stop.